1804 United States presidential election

-Presidential elections were held in the United States from November 2 to December 5, 1804.
-Incumbent Democratic-Republican president Thomas Jefferson defeated Federalist Charles Cotesworth Pinckney of South Carolina.
-It was the first presidential election conducted following the ratification of the Twelfth Amendment to the United States Constitution, which reformed procedures for electing presidents and vice presidents.
+Presidential elections were held in the United States from November 1 to December 4, 1804.
+The Democratic-Republican Party's ticket of incumbent president Thomas Jefferson and former New York governor George Clinton defeated the Federalist Party's ticket of former U.S. minister to France Charles Cotesworth Pinckney and former U.S. minister to the United Kingdom Rufus King.
+This was the first election held under the Twelfth Amendment to the United States Constitution, which required separate ballots for president and vice president.